nmogil/visionairy-app/implementation/00-setup-instructions.md

 # Step 0: Initial Setup & Configuration

 ## Objective
-Set up the Convex backend infrastructure and configure the development environment for the Visionairy app.
+Set up the Convex backend infrastructure and configure the development environment for the prompty app.

 ## Prerequisites
 - Node.js 18+ installed